Jimmy Westlake: With a Name Like Uranus…

 There, I said it.

 The very thought of having to utter the name of the seventh planet in public is enough to strike fear in the heart of even a veteran reporter.
-Imagine choking on embarrassing headlines like "Astronomers announced today the discovery of five dirty rings around Uranus" or "This week, NASA scientists probed Uranus for the first time."
+Imagine choking on embarrassing headlines like, "This week, NASA scientists probed Uranus for the first time," or, "Astronomers announced today the discovery of five dark rings around Uranus."

 Recommended Stories For You

-Jimmy Westlake teaches astronomy and physics at Colorado Mountain College's Alpine Campus.
-He is an avid astronomer whose photographs and articles have been published all around the world.
+Professor Jimmy Westlake teaches astronomy and physics at Colorado Mountain College’s Steamboat Springs Campus.
+His “Celestial News” column appears weekly in the Steamboat Today newspaper.
 Check out Jimmy's astrophotography website at http://www.jwestlake.com.

 Trending In: Explore Steamboat